 We generally use modern deluxe minibuses for tours.
 We also walk where and when it’s suitable.

 Our hotels offer bottled water and bottled water is provided whilst touring in minibus.
 Some alcoholic beverages are included in the cost of this tour.

 Day 1: Thursday 10th September: Arrive Rome: (D)

 Ciao e Benvenuto, hello and welcome to Roma, the Eternal City and top foodie destination of the world.
 You will be met by your tour director and transferred to your hotel.
 Depending on your arrival time, you may have free time to explore Rome at your leisure.
 Later this evening we meet in the hotel for an aperitivo, introduction and tour briefing before departing for our ‘Welcome Dinner’ – a truly Roman experience.

 Day 2: Friday 11th September: Rome: (B/L/D)

 We start our day soaking up the atmosphere of foodie Rome by visiting an authentic neighbourhood and discovering the heart of Italian food.
 We meet the locals and sample and taste everything from delicious pastries, pizza and the iconic Roman pasta dish of Cacio e Pepe to the best gelato in the city.
-Pick up some delicacies to take home along the way.
-For a hit of culture this afternoon you can choose to visit the stunning, romantic Borghese Gardens, which date back to the 17th century, and the Borghese Gallery, which houses one of the finest collections of art by the Old Masters.
-Or return to your hotel for the afternoon.
-Then it’s on to an evening cooking class with a local who will guide us through two of Rome’s famous pasta dishes, and which we will enjoy together at the end of the class.
+Perhaps pick up some delicacies to take home along the way.
+This afternoon is at your leisure.
+We suggest a visit to the stunning, romantic Borghese Gardens, which dates back to the 17th century, and the Borghese Gallery and houses one of the finest collections of art by the Old Masters.
+Absolutely stunning.
+Or return to your hotel.
+Later this evening we’re off to a cooking class with a local who will guide us through two of Rome’s famous pasta dishes, and then we’ll enjoy together the fruits of our labour at the end of the class.